derek-chui/Network-Optimization/README.md

 - [NOMA3Q2](./q-learning/NOMA3Q2.m): Groups users in triplets with new semantic model and returns utilities with q learning
 - [NOMA2Q2](./q-learning/NOMA2Q2.m): Groups users in pairs with new semantic model and returns utilities with q learning
-- [powerNoiseEtaRayleigh.m](./q-learning/powerNoiseEtaRayleigh.m): Compares utilities with new semantic model across multiple algorithms under various conditions (power, noise, eta, and rayleigh).
+- [powerNoiseEtaRayleigh.m](./q-learning/powerNoiseEtaRayleigh.m): Compares utilities with new semantic model across multiple algorithms under various conditions.
 - [NOMA3Q](./q-learning/NOMA3Q.m): Groups users in triplets and returns utilities with q learning

 </details>